iesahin/xvc/book/src/ref/xvc-check-ignore.md

           Targets to check.
 If no targets are provided, they are read from stdin

 Options:
-  -d, --details
-          Show the exclude patterns along with each target path.
-A series of lines are printed in this format: <path/to/.xvcignore>:<line_num>:<pattern> <target_path>

       --ignore-filename <IGNORE_FILENAME>
           Filename that contains ignore rules

           This can be set to .gitignore to test whether Git and Xvc work the same way.

           [default: .xvcignore]

-  -n, --non-matching
-          Include the target paths which don’t match any pattern in the --details list.
-All fields in each line, except for <target_path>, will be empty.
-Has no effect without --details

   -h, --help
           Print help (see a summary with '-h')